GuiGarciaDev/desafio-leste-telecom/challenge.md

 TODO:

-[x] Add chart graphics to show statistic data about gender and language [x] Create a specif field for gender in the form
+[x] Add chart graphics to show statistic data about gender and language [x] Create a specific field for gender in the form

 [] Create a new way to alow user pick an avatar
 [] Create a profile section to show all contact data